Non-archimedean topological monoids: Using Stone and Pontryagin dualities

 is a topological $S$-embedding.
 In these terms, $\delta(Y) \subset B^*$ is just the subset of all ring homomorphisms $\rm{Hom}_{R}(B,\Z_2)$ in the set of all group homomorphisms $B^*:=\rm{Hom}(B,\Z_2)$ (see \cite[Theorem 32]{GH-Stone}). \end{remark}

-\sk In \cite{MS1} we explore the following known fact (see \cite[Theorem 26.9]{HR}) that for every locally compact abelian group $G$ and its Pontryagin dual $G^*,$ the canonically defined adjoint map between $\Aut(G^*)$ and $\Aut(G)$ is an anti-isomorphism of topological groups (where these automorphism groups equipped with the Birkhoff topology).
-This is true also for the endomorphism monoids $\rm{End}(G^*)$ and $\rm{End}(G)$ under the compact open topology (see, for example, \cite[Corollary 25.2]{Str}).
+\sk \begin{remark} In \cite{MS1} we explore the following known fact (see \cite[Theorem 26.9]{HR}) that for every locally compact abelian group $G$ and its Pontryagin dual $G^*,$ the canonically defined adjoint map between $\rm{Aut}(G)$ and $\rm{Aut}(G^*)$ is an anti-isomorphism of topological groups (where these automorphism groups equipped with the Birkhoff topology).
+This is true also for the topological rings of group endomorphisms $\rm{End}(G)$ and $\rm{End}(G^*)$ under the compact-open topology (see \cite[Corollary 25.2]{Str}).